-Completed admissions packets include:
+Completed Registration documents include:

-- Informed Consent:

-Consent information for photographs, field trips, insect repellent, etc. Authorization for emergency medical attention

-- Vision and hearing screen information (for

-- children aged 4 or older)

-- Proof of Immunization, verified by a health professional.

-- Health appraisal (physical) signed by a licensed physician.

-- Authorization for

-Dispensing Medication

-form, if needed

-- Food Allergy &

-Anaphylaxis Emergency

-Care Plan, if needed

-By the first day of attendance, each child must have a complete enrollment file.
+- Informed Consent: Consent information for photographs, field trips, insect repellent, etc. Authorization for emergency medical attention - Vision and hearing screen information (for children aged 4 or older) - Proof of Immunization, verified by a health professional. - Health appraisal (physical) signed by a licensed physician. - Authorization for Dispensing Medication form, if needed - Acknowledgment of the following items: - Enrollment Contract, Family Handbook, Immunization Policy, and Discipline & Guidance Policy - Food Allergy & Anaphylaxis Emergency Care Plan, if needed

 Any changes in address or telephone number should be reported promptly in writing via email to Will Smith Zoo School administration.
 Telephone numbers of emergency contacts and individuals authorized to pick up the child should also be kept current.